 Should B2B web shops be identical to B2C web shops?
 For a while, this was a guiding principle in the world of e-commerce, and not without reason: ultimately, those who make purchasing decisions are all people.
-In addition to our 25 years of experience in B2C, we began to specialize in B2B several years ago, which taught us that the decision-making processes of B2B and B2C customers must be supported in the same way.
-Essentially, web shops are made up of four building blocks:
+So, even B2B web shops are made up of four building blocks:

 The first building block is findability, i.e., you can find what you are looking for via both external and internal search engines.
 The findability of B2B and B2C sites via external search engines often differs greatly.
 B2B web shops are usually hidden behind a login screen, which can significantly decrease their findability.
 This is why Zamro (www.zamro.com) became one of the first B2B web shops to break with this tradition.
 Internal search engines are essential to both sales channels, although while regular consumers are much more likely to search for particular terms, business customers conduct much more specific and targeted searches.
 For this reason, product codes add a vital extra dimension to B2B web shops.